copper-leaf/kudzu/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/io.github.copper-leaf/kudzu-core)
 ![Kotlin Version](https://img.shields.io/badge/Kotlin-1.4.32-orange)

-Kudzu is a recursive-descent parser written in Kotlin, with the goal of immutability and simplicity.
+Kudzu is a recursive-descent parser written in Kotlin, with the goal of immutability, simplicity, and multiplatform usability.
 It is mostly an exercise for me to learn more about parsing algorithms, but should work reasonably-well enough to be used for small, non-trivial parsers.

 ### Installation